-If your country is not listed please email us and we will quote you a shipping rate. email@example.com
+If your country is not available at checkout please email us and we will quote you a shipping rate. firstname.lastname@example.org

-Shipping usually takes 2 weeks on average, but lately has been taking a month or more!
+Shipping will likely take 1-2 months to arrive!
 If you purchase multiple items from our Seattle and Kunming inventories this will ship separately from China.